 - A code component library.
 DSM currently supports live components implemented in React, Vue, Angular, and HTML.
 Soon support will be added for even more popular frameworks.
 Need help thinking through your design system implementation?
 Check out our expert advice page.

-Familiarity with Storybook.
+- Familiarity with Storybook.
 Storybook is a development environment for UI components.
 DSM integrates with Storybook to bring interactive components directly into your DSM library.
 If you’re not familiar with Storybook, here’s a great tutorial to get you started.

-Familiarity with a development environment and NPM.
+- Familiarity with a development environment and NPM.
 You can always add people for the task to your DSM organization.

-Adding a component container via the DSM Sketch tool
+- Adding a component container in DSM

-Connecting the Storybook story to its DSM component container
+- Connecting the Storybook story to its DSM component container

-Publishing Storybook to DSM
+- Publishing Storybook to DSM